2018 Food Trends: Cannabidiol

 On a federal level, CBD, like all Cannabis and its derivatives are Schedule II controlled substances.
 But its non-narcotic effects may pave the way for a faster track to further deregulation.

-One thought on “2018 Food Trends: Cannabidiol
+1 thoughts on “2018 Food Trends: Cannabidiol

 Leave a Reply